dorinma/GraphGeneratorTool/README.md

 3. Index Differnce - insert min and max values and the edges will get a value relate to the differnce between the indexes of the vertices, meaning that adjacent vertices will get a higher weight.

-4. By Coordinates - the value of the edge will be according to the coordinates of the vertices it is connected to. ////?
+4. By Coordinates - the value of the edge will be according to the coordinates of the vertices it is connected to (the actual distance between them).

 ## .co file